Tountain/SoundiationAcoustophoresis/README.md

 ## Documentation

 - ```./docs``` folder contains:
-  -  an user manual;
+  -  a user manual;
-  -  a code description.
+  -  a download address for COMSOL model.

 ## Functionality